malreynolds/malreynolds.github.io/_posts/2018-02-20-educational-codeforces-round-1.markdown

 {% endhighlight %}

 ### Solution 2(C++)
 The second solution has a similar complexity of \\( \mathcal{O}(m \times  \|s\|) \\) and doesn't use extra memory, but the inner loop that does the rotation is slightly more expensive, i.e. has a higher constant.
-This is however offset from not having to create a substring which is a very expensive operation.
+This is however offset by not having to create a substring which is a very expensive operation.

 The idea here is to to first find an index **middle** whose value is the position of the element that will be moved to the first position in the final string.
 We then keep 2 running indices - **start** going from **l** to **r**, which will define the portion of the string that's already in it's final place, and **next** starting from **middle**, which defines the position of the correct next element in the final string.
 We keep swapping the elements at **start** and **next** and increment both indices until **start** equals **middle**.
 At this point, we want to set **middle** again to be current position of the second index.
 Notice that this is the correct value of **middle** for the remainder of the string indexed by (**l + start**, **r**).
 We also want to make sure that if **next** reaches **r** we set it back to the current value of **middle** to make sure we don't go off the end of the string.
 We repeat this process until **start == next**.

-This probably sounds a lot more complicated than it is - I encourage you to have a look at the code and draw out the algorithm on a sheet of paper.
+This probably sounds a lot more complicated than it is.
+I encourage you to have a look at the code and draw out the algorithm on a sheet of paper.

 Finally, we can actually abstract away the whole rotation algorithm by using the C++ STL **[rotate()](http://www.cplusplus.com/reference/algorithm/rotate/)** function.
 The above algorithm actually implements the same algorithm as **rotate()**.
 In the final code, I'm showing the version using the builtin function, but I've also left out the bits necessary to do our own rotation as comments.